akashbhadouria/rick-morty-graphql/README.md

 -   *Mutation*

-**Query** - Think of query in this way, let's say you are in the Frontend and want to make a request for some sort of data, so, you are going to make a query and all of the logic will stay inside this query.
+**Query** - Think of the query in this way, let's say you are in the Frontend and want to send a request for some sort of data, so! you are going to make a query and all of the logic will stay inside this query.
 GraphQL query is the equivalent of a GET request in REST.

 						          	(OR)

 Queries are used to fetch data from a server.
 If you want to get data from your API, you call a query.

-**Mutation**  - A mutation in a GraphQL operation that allows you to insert new data or modify the already existing data on the server-side.
+**Mutation**  - A mutation in a GraphQL operation that allows you to insert new data or modify the already existing data on the server side.
 GraphQL mutations are the equivalent of POST, PUT, PATCH & DELETE requests in REST.

 							  	(OR)

 Mutations are used to modify or write server side data.
 If you want to update data in your API, you call a mutation.

 With GraphQL you don’t need to specify what kind of HTTP request you are making from the frontend.
 You just have to specify if you are making a query or mutation and GraphQL will handle it.
-So it removes extra burden from your shoulders about what kind of requests or methods you are using.
+So it removes the extra burden from your shoulders about what kind of requests or methods you are using.